ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 ## Hack 7 - Animation Frames

-Even with all the above performance tunings, our users still asked us to "make it faster, it's not good enough in Internet Explorer, the scrolling is awful, it takes too long".
-Some users experienced lag times of two to three seconds in Internet Explorer for rows to draw after a scroll.
+Even with all the above performance tunings, our users still asked us to "make it faster, it's not good enough on slow machines, the scrolling is awful, it takes too long".
+Some users experienced lag times of two to three seconds on slow machines for rows to draw after a scroll.

 So the next performance hack was to break the rendering of the rows into different tasks using animation frames.
 When the user scrolls vertically to show different rows, the following tasks are set up in a task queue: